What Is an Op-Ed Article and How to Write One

 - Own the Opinion

-It will generally be dictated by the client unless you've written for them a long time and are familiar with their opinions.
+The client will generally dictate it unless you've written for them a long time and are familiar with their opinions.
 Keep in mind; you need to know what the outcome of the op-ed is and how you want to sway or reinforce the reader's thinking and beliefs.